Murray Mouth: Water flow

 River Murray water is used by farmers for irrigation in four of Australia's states, as well as supplying water to most towns along the river, and many further away through various pipelines.
 It has been widely accepted that too much water is being extracted; however business and political concerns make it difficult to remedy the problem.
 A visible symptom of the over-extraction of river water is the closing of the Murray Mouth.

-From October 2002 until 2010 dredging machines operated at the Murray Mouth.
+From October 2002 until 2010 dredges operated at the Murray Mouth.

-Between 2002 and 2006, two machines operated moving sand from the channel to maintain a minimal flow from the sea and into the Coorong's lagoon system.
+Between 2002 and 2006, two dredges operated moving sand from the channel to maintain a minimal flow from the sea and into the Coorong's lagoon system.
 Without the 24-hour dredging, the mouth was at risk of becoming silted and closing, cutting the supply of fresh seawater into the Coorong, which would then warm up, stagnate and die.

-In mid-2006 the dredging was scaled back as a result of the improved conditions at the mouth.
-Now only one dredging machine operates, and permission was granted to one commercial operator to navigate the channel between Goolwa and the Coorong, passing the mouth.
+In mid-2006 dredging was scaled back as a result of the improved conditions at the mouth.
+Now only one dredge operates, and permission was granted to one commercial operator to navigate the channel between Goolwa and the Coorong, passing the mouth.
 This operation finished in 2010.

-Dredging was scheduled to resume in January 2015.
+Dredging resumed in January 2015 to late 2016, and again in November 2023.

 Dredging continues at a cost between $3m to $6m annually.